ritwik12/Blog/_posts/2018-10-13-We-can't-be-all-Alone.md

 be possible that we are alone?
 It isn't satisfying to believe that we are and it isn't yet to be proved that we aren't.
 The Solar
 System's planets (8 in total) and officially recognized dwarf planets are known to be orbited by 194 natural satellites, or moons.
 There is already so much in our own solar system that we can't even think about other solar systems to be explored.
 We are trying our best to increase the speed of travel by creating much faster space shuttles.
-But we can never reach explore the world with just speed.
+But we can never explore the world with just speed.
 The speed of light is the fastest thing in the universe and even it is not enough when it comes to Interstellar space.
 The approach needs to be changed.
 It's just like walking faster and faster when you should be traveling by airplane.
-The theory of <a href="https://en.wikipedia.org/wiki/Wormhole">Wormholes</a> seems w=fictional right now.
+The theory of <a href="https://en.wikipedia.org/wiki/Wormhole">Wormholes</a> seems fictional right now.
 But if it is true then we can explore the universe without the limit of speed, "Decreasing distance is better than increasing speed".</p>

 <p style="text-align:justify;">